jake83741/vnc-lm/README.md

 ### Introduction
 Add Large Language Models to Discord.
 Add DeepSeek R-1, Llama 3.3, Gemini, and other models.

 **vnc-lm** is a Discord bot for messaging with language models.
 Configure model parameters to change behavior.
 Branch conversations to see alternative paths.
 Edit prompts to improve responses.
-It is integrated with [LiteLLM](https://github.com/BerriAI/litellm) and [ollama](https://github.com/ollama/ollama).
+Integrated with [LiteLLM](https://github.com/BerriAI/litellm) and [ollama](https://github.com/ollama/ollama).

 | Provider | Popular Models |
 |----------|----------------|